harness/terraform-provider-harness/docs/resources/platform_service_overrides_v2.md

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `newly_created` (Boolean) Boolean field to check if the override entity is newly created.
 - `identifier` (String) The identifier of the override entity.

 ## Import